-(i) Individual evaluation of directors (excluding directors who are members of the Audit and Supervisory Committee and external directors) is conducted by Representative Director and Chairman Yuji Ono and the Governance Committee reviews the appropriateness of the level of remuneration amounts, including individual evaluation.

-(ii) Evaluation of the Representative Director and Chairman is reported to the Governance Committee, which reviews the evaluation process and the views on evaluation to ensure objectivity and fairness.
+- (1) Individual evaluation of directors (excluding directors who are members of the Audit and Supervisory Committee and outside directors) is conducted by Representative Director and Chairman Yuji Ono and Representative Director and President Kenji Ebihara.
+The Governance Committee reviews the appropriateness of the level of remuneration amounts, including individual evaluation. - (2) Evaluation of the Representative Director and Chairman and, Representative Director and President is reported to the Governance Committee, which reviews the evaluation process and the views on evaluation to ensure objectivity and fairness.